jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

-**Classic stories**: A protagonist in a classic story leaves her typical day and builds up the courage to think of the big picture; either she acts to overcome a newfound problem or no one else will.
+**Classic stories**: A protagonist in a classic story leaves her typical day and builds up the courage to think of the big picture.
+Either she acts to overcome a newfound problem or no one else will.

 "The ice-caps are melting!" says the heroic polar bear, and "I'm going to make the humans use renewable energy!"